Generative Artificial Intelligence in Bioinformatics: A Systematic Review of Models, Applications, and Methodological Advances: Discussion

 The future agenda for GenAI in bioinformatics is defined by three interconnected priorities (RQ5) aimed at resolving current limitations.
-The initial priority is to develop a modular and extensible architecture independent of any single model, in which a generalist LLM coordinates tasks among specialized bioinformatics tools within a hybrid system to increase reliability and reduce hallucinations \cite{pickard2024language, jin2024genegpt, riffle2025olaf}.
-The second priority is to improve computational efficiency and accessibility by challenging the assumption that larger models inherently perform better, employing compute-optimal strategies and parameter-efficient fine-tuning \cite{dalla2025nucleotide, liu2025phosf3c}, and systems-level data \cite{fu2025foundation, lyu2024gp}.
-The third and most significant future direction is the deep integration of multimodal biological knowledge to develop in silico models that move beyond text representations and enable joint reasoning over sequences and 3D structures.
+The initial priority is to develop a modular and extensible architecture independent of any single model, in which a generalist LLM coordinates tasks among specialized bioinformatics tools within a hybrid system to increase reliability and reduce hallucinations \cite{pickard2024language, jin2024genegpt, riffle2025olaf}. \x{The second priority is to improve computational efficiency and accessibility by moving beyond the assumption that larger models inherently perform better, instead adopting compute-optimal training strategies, parameter-efficient fine-tuning methods, and systems-level data integration approaches} \cite{dalla2025nucleotide, liu2025phosf3c, fu2025foundation, lyu2024gp}.
+The third and most significant future direction is the deep integration of multimodal biological knowledge to develop \textit{in silico} models that move beyond text representations and enable joint reasoning over sequences and 3D structures.
 Finally, frequent interpretability and uncertainty estimation issues directly affect the adoption of clinical and translational research.
 Future research should focus more on creating transparent GenAI models that generate interpretable latent features.
-The integration of these models into biologically informed deployment pipelines, in alignment with regulatory and ethical requirements, is essential to close the gap between research prototypes and trustworthy clinical instruments \cite{gao2024documenting, atf2025challenge}.
+The integration of these models into biologically informed deployment pipelines, in alignment with regulatory and ethical requirements, is essential to close the gap between research prototypes and trustworthy clinical \x{tools} \cite{gao2024documenting, atf2025challenge}.